Tucson Laser Resurfacing of Face, Neck, Chest Surgery Information, Benefits and Risks

-At your pre-operative consultation with Dr. Maloney you will be given your prescriptions.
+At your pre-operative consultation you will be given your prescriptions.
 Get these prescriptions filled before surgery so they are at home when you need them.
 Pick up some bags of frozen peas or corn to use as icepacks after your procedure.
 You should also avoid alcohol and refrain from smoking.
-All surgeons recommend early and frequent ambulation after surgery to reduce the risk of blood clot formation in the legs and to speed up recovery.
-You need to stay hydrated, so have plenty of water or sports drinks around the house.
-You should mix sports drinks and water 50/50.
-You should also start taking a stool softener as narcotic pain medication and anesthesia can make you constipated.
+All surgeons recommend early and frequent ambulation after surgery to reduce the risk of blood clot formation in the legs and to speed up your recovery.
+You need to stay hydrated, so have plenty of water or sports drinks at home.
+Begin taking an over-the-counter stool softener because narcotic pain medication and anesthesia can make you constipated.

 If you choose to have your procedure at the surgery center

-The morning of surgery you may not have anything to eat or drink after midnight, this includes water.
-Do not put any lotions, deodorant or make-up on the day of surgery.
+The morning of surgery, do not have anything to eat or drink after midnight, this includes water.
+Do not wear any lotions, deodorant or make-up on the day of surgery.
 Do not wear any jewelry to the surgery center.
-You should wear comfortable clothes that are easy to get on and off.
-A shirt that zips or buttons up the front is preferable, as are loose workout type pants or sweat pants.
-Bring your photo ID when you check into the surgery center.
-You will be taken back to the pre-operating area where Dr. Maloney will come and discuss the plan again, answer any additional questions you have and mark the surgical site.
+Wear comfortable clothes that are easy to put on and take off.
+A shirt that zips or buttons up the front is preferable, as are loose workout pants or sweatpants.
+Bring your photo ID to check in to the surgery center.
+You will check in and be taken back to the preoperating area where Dr. Maloney will discuss the surgical plan, answer any additional questions you have and mark the surgery site.
 You will also meet the anesthesiologist and ask him/her any questions you may have.

 If you choose to have your procedure in the office

-You will arrive one hour before your scheduled surgery time.
-You should take your prescribed medication when you get to the office.
-Jeanne will apply a topical numbing medication to your face.
-You will be waiting here with the numbing medication to take affect for about an hour, so please bring something read.
-You will need someone to drive you to and from your procedure because of the medications you will be taking.
-We will bring you back to the procedure room where Dr. Maloney will make final preparations for the procedure.
-Jeanne will remove the topical numbing medication and Dr. Maloney will inject additional numbing medication.
+Arrive 1 hour before your scheduled surgery time.
+You will take your prescribed medication when you get to the office.
+Dr. Maloney or a member of his staff will apply a topical numbing medication to your face.
+You will be waiting here with the numbing medication to take affect for about an hour, so please bring something to read, knit, etc. You will need someone to drive you to and from your procedure because of the medications you will be taking.
+AFter about an hour we will bring you back to the procedure room where Dr. Maloney will make final preparations for the procedure.
+The topical numbing medication will be removed and Dr. Maloney will inject additional numbing medication.

 How is laser resurfacing performed?

-Laser resurfacing takes about two hours.
-This includes the hour necessary to numb the skin, the laser procedure itself, and the time required to cool the skin and apply an occlusive dressing.
-After Dr. Maloney injects the numbing medication, pads are placed over your eyes for protection and the laser procedure will begin.
-The procedure can be quite uncomfortable for most people for about twenty minutes.
-After the laser procedure, cool compresses are applied and an occlusive dressing is placed.
+Laser resurfacing takes about 2 hours.
+This includes the hour it takes to numb the skin, the laser procedure and the time required to cool the skin and apply an occlusive dressing.
+After Dr. Maloney injects the numbing medication, pads are placed over your eyes for protection and the laser procedure begins.
+The procedure can be quite uncomfortable for most people.
+After the laser procedure, cool compresses are applied and an occlusive dressing is placed on the affected area.

 What should I expect after laser resurfacing?

-You will apply an occlusive dressing to your face for the first five days to keep your face moist.
+You will apply a nonocclusive dressing to your face for the first 5 days to keep your facial skin moist.
 You may wash with a mild cleanser.
-We will provide you with both the occlusive dressing and the mild cleanser.
-Applying cool compresses helps cool the skin and can help with itching and any discomfort.
-Your face will be red and peel for 3-5 days.
-You can apply a moisturizer and sunscreen after the fourth day.
-Your face will be pink, similar to sunburn, for 10-14 days.
-After seven days you may use make-up.
-Avoid exfoliation (Retin-A, facials, microdermabrasion) for four weeks.
-You may start back on your Hydroquinone at two weeks.
-Your follow-up appointment should be made with Jeanne 3-4 weeks after the laser.
-If you have any questions during the recovery phase, please do not hesitate to call our office any time, day or night.
+We will provide you with the nonocclusive dressing and the mild cleanser.
+Applying cool compresses helps cool the skin and can help reduce itching and/or discomfort.
+Your face will be red and peel for 3 to 5 days.
+Apply a moisturizer and sunscreen after the fourth day.
+Your face will be pink, similar to a sunburn, for 10 to 14 days.
+After 7 days you may use make-up.
+Avoid exfoliation (Retin-A, facials, microdermabrasion) for 6 weeks.
+You may start back on your Hydroquinone after 2 weeks.
+Your follow-up appointment should be made with our certified medical laser technicians 3 to 4 weeks after the laser treatment.
+If you have any questions during the recovery phase, please call the office any time, day or night.